webcrumbs/javascript-crumbs-slides/chapters/built-ins/Readme.md

 ### `some(iterator, scope)`

-Runs the given function on every item in the array and returns `true` if the function returns `true` for any one item.
+Runs the given function on every item in the array and returns `true` if the function returns `true` for at least one item.

 ```js
 var numbers = [1,2,3,4,5,4,3,2,1];